arcus/education_modules/docker_101/docker_101.md

 resource1_name: Docker 101 Tutorial
 resource1_description: From the Docker website: "In this self-paced, hands-on tutorial, you will learn how to build images, run containers, use volumes to persist data and mount in source code, and define your application using Docker Compose.
 You’ll even learn about a few advanced topics, such as networking and image building best practices."
 resource1_wellvetted: true
-resource1_wellvetted_text:  The Docker 101 tutorial is an <a href="https://github.com/docker/getting-started">open source project</a>, so it has many authors, but it is sponsored and hosted by Docker Inc, the company that produces the docker software.
+resource1_wellvetted_text:  The Docker 101 tutorial is an <a href="https://github.com/docker/getting-started">open source project</a>, so it has many authors, but it is sponsored and hosted by Docker Inc, the company that produces the Docker software.
 The open source nature of the tutorial also helps ensure that any errors or problems can be caught and addressed quickly.

 resource1_maintained: true
-resource1_maintained_text: This tutorial is maintained by Docker Inc, so we expect that it will remain up to date whenever changes are implemented in docker.
+resource1_maintained_text: This tutorial is maintained by Docker Inc, so we expect that it will remain up to date whenever changes are implemented in Docker.
 resource1_stablesupport: true
 resource1_stablesupport_text: This is hosted on the Docker website, and it is a popular and widely-shared tutorial.
 We expect it will continue to be available for the foreseeable future.
 resource1_a11y_issues: No known issues with accessibility, but we may have missed something.
 If you encounter an issue, please [let us know](#feedback)!